 Perches made of a hardwood are easier to clean and disinfect than those made with a softwood.
 They should be approximately 33 mm wide at the top.
 It is recommended that 12 to 15 cm of perch length be provided for each bird.

 Detailed information on poultry nutrition is available in the General Nutrition Poultry Fact Sheet, along with the nutrient recommendations for egg-laying chickens (Table 1).

 Laying hens should always have access to feed as they will eat from 100 to 120 grams of feed each day.
 Calcium intake is very important for laying birds because egg shells contain large amounts of calcium.
-Calcium intake is especially important in the pre-lay period (two weeks prior to egg production) because this is the time when pullets build up their medullary bone to enable them to produce egg shells.
-A deficiency in calcium can lead to skeletal problems, reduced egg production and thin shelled eggs.
+Calcium intake is especially important in the pre-lay period (two weeks prior to egg production) because this is the time when pullets maximize their bone strength to enable them to produce egg shells.
+A deficiency in calcium can lead to skeletal problems, reduced egg production and thin-shelled eggs.
 The main calcium source for laying hens is limestone and/or oyster shell in the feed.

 Egg handling and storage